iconjone/GroupMeBot/README.md

   * Paste in the url to your newly deply heroku app
     * `http://your-app-name-here.herokuapp.com/`
-  * (Optional) Give your bot an avatar by providing a url to an image
+  * (Optional) Give your bot an avatar by providing a url to an image (You can just submit the image to a chat, and use that link (it will be a .large file))
   * Click submit

 ## Find your Bot ID:<a name="get-bot-id"></a>